mads-hartmann/karabiner/README.md

-# @mxstbr's Karabiner Elements configuration
+# My Karabiner Elements configuration

 Fork of [mxstbr/karabiner](https://github.com/mxstbr/karabiner).
 See the original repository for more information.